daffidilly/pynini/README.md

 - It's built with Python not JavaScript, in case that matters to anyone.

-The "frozen flask" project is another inspiration, but from that I didn't like having to have *any* code.
+The "frozen flask" project is another inspiration, but from that we didn't like having to have *any* code.
 Pynini uses data to fill in variables as well as generate pages.